sxrsdk/sxrsdk-docs/docs/programming_guide/overview.md

-The following components can be attached to a SXRSceneObject:
+The following components can be attached to a SXRNode:

 * SXRTransform - 4x4 transformation matrix
 * SXRRenderData - geometry with material properties